-G-Dragon: Net Worth, Career, Brand Endorsements and Expensive Things He Owns
+G-Dragon: Net worth, career, brand endorsements and expensive things he owns

-Speak of upbeat pop music from South Korea and names of some of the most sensational bands come up — BTS, BLACKPINK, TWICE and Big Bang.
+Boy band Big Bang is one of the biggest names in the upbeat K-pop scene.
 And, with the mention of Big Bang, it is impossible to miss out on its lead singer and rapper, Kwon Ji-yong, better known as G-Dragon.
 With successful albums, various solo endeavours and lucrative brand endorsements, G-Dragon’s net worth has seen upward growth, making him rank among the highest-paid artists in the Korean music industry.

 A popular South Korean rapper, G-Dragon is also a well-established performer, record producer and entrepreneur.
 He started his music career with YG Entertainment in 2006 and paved the way to lead one of the greatest music acts.
 A decade later, he was featured on the Forbes 30 Under 30 Asia list in 2016.